RyanMeagher/BioinformaticsCoursework/README.txt

 KLExpand - KLExpand function used for feature selection and dimentionality reduction (PCA)

+variable selection - apply PCA explained thresholds to select variables based on the amount of variance that we want to capture from the total Variance of the dataset.
+Higher the eigenvalue the more variance the principle component captures of the dataset.

 ANN - Code for ANN, different numbers of layers and nodes (see comments)

 KNN_1set_LOO - KNN with the first set of variables (8 vars) using the leave one out method

 KNN_second_set - KNN with second set of variables (5 vars) using leave one out method

-testingtrainingdata.m - method used to divide data to testing and training data for the non leave one out code

 KNN_no_LOO - same as above but using training and testing data shuffling and averaging accuracies

-variable selection - apply PCA explained thresholds to select variables based on the amount of variance that we want to capture from the total Variance of the dataset.
-Higher the eigenvalue the more variance the principle component captures of the dataset.